testwithproduction/mcp-server-data-exploration/README.md

    ```bash
    python setup.py
    ```
+   - On Windows, it might be easier to run this with uv under WSL and SSE transport

 3. **Load Templates and Tools**
    - Once the server is running, wait for the prompt template and tools to load in Claude Desktop.